THE BEST MUSIC EVER!

 What a Wonderful World — Louis Armstrong

-Excluding these 12 ineligible songs leaves 2,196 eligible songs for this list of THE TOP 500 POP SONGS OF THE 1980S.
+Excluding these 12 ineligible songs leaves 2,196 eligible songs for this list of THE TOP 500 POPULAR SONGS OF THE 1980S.

 -